-At 4.8 miles, you'll reach the Rio Line's main station and fishing supply and refreshment store at trackside, next to the lakes.
-These lie just a few feet east of the bike trail; to the west is a bicycle rest area, complete with sculpture and with an elegant pierced-steel poem, reproduced here.
+Harry hes 19.19-2003 At 4.8 miles, you'll reach the Rio Line's main station and fishing supply and refreshment store at trackside, next to the lakes.
+These lie just a few feet east of the bike trail; to the west is a bicycle rest area, complete with sculpture and with an elegant piercedsteel poem, reproduced here.

-Approaching Central Ave., the train and the bike trail run alongside, on the edge of a large dirt parking lot, which sports several large steel sculptures and a memorial oak grove of 25 trees.
-The train goes through a tunnel under Central to the north, the bike trail downhill and slightly west as it passes under the former US-66 ("The Mother Road") at 5.3 miles.
+Approaching Central Ave., the train and the bike trail run alongside one another on the edge of a large packed-earth parking lot, which sports several large steel sculptures and a memorial oak grove of 25 trees.
+The bike trail and the train tracks each occupy their own tunnels under the former US-66 ("The Mother Road" - Central Avenue) at 5.3 miles.